Back to Living Real Change

 Focus on nourishment

-Mindful eating is not about restriction.
+Mindful eating is not about restrictions.
 It's about balance.

 "Real food should nourish you, fill you up and not prompt you to eat more," she says.